iip-ecosphere/platform/platform/examples/examples.emo23/README.md

-# IIP-Ecosphere platform examples: EMO'23/HM'23
+# oktoflow platform examples: EMO'23/HM'23

-Demonstrates an IIP-Ecosphere platform application for assessing the quality of produced cars.
+Demonstrates an oktoflow platform application for assessing the quality of produced cars.
 This demonstration ships in terms of two applications,
  - quality assessment with federated learning.
 For the HM'23 demo, start two instances of this application through different deployment plans.
  - magnetic identification and drive condition monitoring.
 For the EMO'23 demo, start one instance of the dederated learning and one instance of the drive/condition monitoring application.